compose-spec/compose-spec/11-extension.md

      https_proxy: $https_proxy
 ```

-The `nodeinfo` and `echoit` services both use the `x-function` extension, then set their specific image and environment.
+The `nodeinfo` and `echoit` services both include the `x-function` extension via the `&function` anchor, then set their specific image and environment.

 ### Example 4